msrtea7/02806_assignment2/content.md

 ## Introduction

 This analysis examines motor vehicle theft in San Francisco using open crime data from the San Francisco Police Department ([available here](https://datasf.org/opendata/)).
-The dataset covers 2003 to present, showing how vehicle theft patterns have changed across time and locations in the city.
+This comprehensive dataset contains various crime records from 2003 to present, including incident categories, dates, times, locations, and police districts.

+For our study, we focused specifically on the spatial and temporal aspects of motor vehicle theft.
+We filtered and cleaned the data to analyze how vehicle theft patterns have evolved over time and across different city locations.
+Table 1 below shows the key data fields we used in our analysis.

 <h5 align="center">Table 1: SF crime data example</h5>
 <figure style="text-align: center;">